What is Sinus Headache In Brisbane?

 What is the cause of Sinus Headache?

-As mentioned, Sinus Headache is commonly thought to occur due to respiratory infections such as a cold or an allergy such as a hay fever.
-While this is true, why do many people get hay fever or infections without the resulting headache?
-The answer lies in something called THE BRAINSTEM.
-During a normal infection or allergic attack, such as inhaling an allergen, the lining of the nasal cavity and sinus will sense this as a threat due to the presence of a foreign body.
-This is registered by the trigeminal nerve, which then relays the information forwards to the superior salivatory nucleus.
-The response is to fill the sinus and nasal cavity with excess mucous, so that it is either removed by dripping out of the nose, or digested by swallowing.
-Hence, the feeling of a blocked nose.
-When someone has a SENSITISED BRAINSTEM, the signal from the trigeminal nerve is also registered by the Trigemino-Cervical nucleus in the brainstem, which receives input from a variety of locations in the head and neck.
-This SENSITISED BRAINSTEM, in layman’s terms, gets confused, and believes there is a serious and threatening episode occurring in the sinus, which result in a heightened response i.e. a headache or migraine attack.
+Sinus headache is commonly thought to occur due to respiratory infections such as a cold or an allergy such as hay fever.
+In most cases the cause of sinus headache is a reflection of infection within the sinus, which can then result in headaches and migraine like pain.
+During an allergy attack, such as inhaling an allergen, the lining of the nasal cavity and sinus will sense this as a threat due to the presence of a foreign body.
+This is registered by the trigeminal nerve, which then relays the information anteriorly to the superior salivatory nucleus.
+From here on, the response is to fill the sinus and nasal cavity with excess mucous, so that it is either removed by dripping out of the nose, or digested by swallowing.
+Hence, you will feel a blocked nose, headaches and possibly migraines associated with sinusitis.

-What is commonly found in our patients suffering from sinus headaches, is a dysfunction in the neck, which has caused the Trigemino-Cervical Nucleus in the brainstem to become sensitised, which results in headaches.
-When the sensitivity of the Trigeminal nerve is heightened, due to the SENSITISED BRAINSTEM, a simple non-allergic dust particle entering the nose and sinus may now be registered as a large threat.
+What commonly occurs with the majority of our patients is a dysfunction in the neck to reproduce sinus headaches.
+Those found with a SENSITISED BRAINSTEM will have an overactive and sensitive trigeminal nerve.
+Hence, what would normally not cause an allergy in the nose and sinus now results in immediate allergies and sinus headaches.
+In this case, when a simple non-allergic dust particle enters the nose and sinus, due to a sensitive and heightened trigeminal nerve, the body now registers this as a large threat.
+The sensitised trigeminal nerve then relays information to the superior salivatory nucleus to secrete excess mucous in the nose and sinus.
 From here on, infection can occur as there is an excess amount of mucous which a lively home for bacteria to breed in.
 Once infection occurs headaches and migraines will usually proceed resulting in sinus headaches.

 I've already tried everything.
 What else can be done to help Sinus Headaches?

-At the Brisbane Headache and Migraine Clinic™, we have seen countless amounts with sinus headaches and use world-class techniques in assessing and treating the neck.
+At the Brisbane Headache and Migraine Clinic™, we have seen countless amounts with sinus headache sufferers and use world-class techniques in identifying whether the neck and brainstem is at fault.
 A thorough examination of the upper cervical spine is initiated to determine the severity of your SENSITISED BRAINSTEM.

 Once treatment commences we expect a significant improvement to occur rapidly in 90% of our patients with Sinus Headaches and within the first 5 treatment consultation.